rodrigost23/gtfstoosm/docs/usage.md

 #### Route Filtering

 - `--route-ref-pattern`: Regex pattern to filter routes by their `route_id`.
-This allows you to process only specific routes that match the pattern
+This allows you to process only specific routes that match the pattern.
+Note that most GTFS feeds use the route reference code as the `route_id`, but some use a random integer.
   - Example: `"^[0-9]+$"` - Only numeric route IDs
   - Example: `"^C"` - Only routes starting with 'C'
   - Example: `"^(10|20|30)$"` - Only routes 10, 20, or 30